 Fun fact: even though it’s famous as Dracula’s castle, the actual Vlad Dracula spend there only a very short period.
 All of the tourists are there for the place where Bran Stoker’s novel occurs.

 And tourism is benefiting.

 To be fair I was not as thrilled about this castle.
 Being from middle Europe I’m very well familiar with castles or monasteries as we have a lot of them in my country.
 Since I was a kid I took family or school trips to almost every of them.
-And in the end they all start to look the same (sorry).
-I’m sure it would be fascinating for someone who never visited such plac.
+And in the end, they all start to look the same (sorry).
+I’m sure it would be fascinating for someone who never visited such places.
 It was just nothing new for me.
 And the connection to Dracula was very little.